Nursing Research Office (NRO)

 The purpose of the Nursing Research Office is to assist faculty and students with research and grants and the College of Nursing program evaluation.
 The NRO is operated by a director and five to six graduate assistants.

 Graduate assistants help graduate students with statistical analysis (SPSS) of their data for project completion.
-Because graduate assistants are employed by the College of Nursing but paid by the Graduate Studies Office, their first priority is the graduate student.
+Graduate assistants are employed by the College of Nursing, and paid by the Graduate Studies Office, hence, their first priority is the graduate student.
 Faculty and undergraduate students may also receive assistance depending upon their time schedule and the demand for their services by graduate students.

 Students must set up an appointment with the graduate assistants.
-Appointments with the Director of Research and evaluation and the graduate assistants are available to both students and faculty.
+Appointments with the Research and Evaluation Director (RED) and the graduate assistants are available to both students and faculty.

 The goals of the CON Research Center are consistent with the CON vision: to develop caring and scholarly nurse leaders who positively impact contemporary and future healthcare.
 The overall goal is to facilitate and develop faculty and students in their scholarly endeavors.